garrandall/popular-music-data/tracks/phenomenal-eminem.md

 I'll go to whatever lengths
 It's gonna make me a monster though
 I am phenomenal
-But I'll never say, ‘Oh, it’s impossible’
+But I'll never say, ‘Oh, it 's impossible '
 Cause I'm born to be phenomenal